When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Mother comforting her crying babyBaby Fusses or Cries During Feeding: Causes & Solutions

-If you think your baby’s bottle might be part of the problem, here are some things to check:
+If you think your baby’s bottle is the problem, run through this checklist:

 How to Relieve a Gassy Baby